ReCore-sys/BERT/README.md

 ## Enabling B.E.R.T

-Hopefully B.E.R.T will have gone through Google's moderation/approval process and be available as an official chrome extension at the time you are reading this.
-If it has we will make sure that link is available in our repository's readme file, however if not, follow the steps below to get started with B.E.R.T!
+Hopefully B.E.R.T will have gone through Google's moderation/approval process and be available as an official chrome extension at the time you are reading this, however if not, follow the steps below to get started with B.E.R.T!

 ### Step 1:
 Download B.E.R.T from the the most recent Release.